jakubjanak2004/messenger-repo/ProgrammerDocumentation.md

     }
 ```
 ### saveAllUsers

-this method saves all users in the database folder in a form of a json encoded string
+this method saves all users in the database folder in a form of a json encoded string.

+Parameters:
+- $users: array of users to be saved into the database

+The method does not return anything.
 ```php
     public function saveAllUsers(array $users): void
     {